U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Vinicius Navarro (Emerson College)

-William Robinson (University of California, Santa Barbara)
+William Robinson (University of California Santa Barbara)

 Yannis Hamilakis (Brown University)